Hydrotherapy for Dogs: Is It Right For Your Pup?

 Key Points

-• Hydrotherapy is a great physical therapy for dogs needing low-impact exercise to lose weight, rehabilitate an injury, or support aching joints.
+• Hydrotherapy is a great type of physical therapy for dogs that need low-impact exercise to lose weight, rehabilitate an orthopedic injury, or support aching joints.

 • Your dog can experience the benefits of hydrotherapy at home or at a treatment center.

-• Hydrotherapy can be used to treat arthritis, hip dysplasia, intervertebral disc rupture, and more.
+• Hydrotherapy can also be used to treat arthritis, hip dysplasia, intervertebral disc rupture, and more.

-Hydrotherapy can be an excellent treatment to improve your furry friend’s mobility and overall well-being.
-Water resistance helps boost blood circulation and build muscle mass in a low-impact environment, making it a great therapy for those suffering from hip dysplasia, arthritis, obesity, and other dog health conditions.
+This type of therapy can be an excellent treatment to improve your furry friend’s mobility and overall well-being.
+Warm water can help open blood vessels and relieve pain from sore joints and muscles.
+At the same time, water resistance helps boost blood circulation and build muscle mass in a low-impact environment, making it ideal for dogs suffering from hip dysplasia, arthritis, obesity, and other dog health conditions.

 What is hydrotherapy for dogs?